Ahmad-Bannani/DA2-ML/README.md

 This analysis develops a model to detect spam emails, contributing to more effective email filtering solutions.

-# 2. Spam Email Analysis and Word Cloud Visualization
+# 2. Spam Email Word Cloud Visualization

 This project analyzes spam emails to identify patterns and visualize common terms using a word cloud.
 Insights gained from this can help improve spam detection systems.